Last Updated on June 3, 2021 by Maggie Sutton

 Does My Credit Score Affect My Eligibility?

-The VA loan program does not have credit score requirement, but your lender most likely will.
+The VA loan program does not have a credit score requirement, but your lender most likely will.
 Most lenders will ask for 620 to 640, but there are some who allow a number lower than that.
+They will look at your entire financial circumstances to determine if they can work with your credit score.

 Is There a Borrowing Limit?